shaik1002/biggitlabbomb/doc/administration/gitaly/troubleshooting_gitaly_cluster.md

 Failed (fatal) error: gitaly node at tcp://[gitlab.example-instance.com]:8075: rpc error: code = DeadlineExceeded desc = context deadline exceeded
 ```

-To resolve this issue, set an environment variable on all Praefect servers to point to an accessible internal [Network Time Protocol](https://en.wikipedia.org/wiki/Network_Time_Protocol) (NTP) server.
+To resolve this issue, set an environment variable on all Praefect servers to point to an accessible internal NTP server.
 For example:

 ```shell
 export NTP_HOST=ntp.example.com